VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: Experiments

 \section{Experiments}

-We evaluate VESPO on mathematical reasoning benchmarks, focusing on practical sources of off-policy distribution shift: (1) \textbf{policy staleness} from batched rollouts, where later mini-batches are updated using samples from an outdated policy, including a fully asynchronous setting where rollout and training run on separate nodes; and (2) \textbf{train-inference mismatch}, where different implementations between training and inference engines produce different outputs for the same input---an effect exacerbated in MoE models due to routing inconsistencies.
+We evaluate VESPO on \textbf{mathematical reasoning} (the primary setting) and \textbf{code generation} (cross-domain transfer; \cref{sec:code-transfer}).
+For math, we examine two practical sources of off-policy distribution shift: (1) \textbf{policy staleness} from batched rollouts, where later mini-batches are updated using samples from an outdated policy; and (2) \textbf{train-inference mismatch}, where different implementations between training and inference engines produce different outputs for the same input, an effect exacerbated in MoE models due to routing inconsistencies.